Bachelor Nation's Madison Prewett Praises Matt James for Leading His Women in Prayer - E! Online

 Later that evening, the new Bachelor appeared on Jimmy Kimmel Live, where host Jimmy Kimmel quipped that the prayer "knocked some of those women for an absolute loop."

-As fans recall, Madison was vocal about her faith during her time on Peter Weber's season.
-Some fans were surprised when she didn't reveal until later in the season that she has planned to save herself for marriage, which is clearly different from the pilot's own lifestyle, giving that he was famous for his multiple romps in a windmill with Hannah Brown.
+As fans recall, Madison was vocal about her faith during her time on Peter's season.
+Some fans were surprised when she didn't reveal until later in the season that she planned to save herself for marriage, which is clearly different from the pilot's own lifestyle, given that he was famous for his multiple romps in a windmill with Hannah Brown.

-Perhaps it's not to late for Madison to give Chris Harrison a call and ask them to redo Matt's season with herself in the mix?
-Then again, she appears to be doing just fine on her own, given the rumors about her and NBA player Michael Porter Jr.
+Perhaps it's not too late for Madison to give Chris Harrison a call and ask to redo Matt's season with herself in the mix?
+Then again, she appears to be doing just fine on her own, given the dating rumors about her and NBA player Michael Porter Jr.